C0nz0Rz/PFDA-Final/proposal.md

 ### **Challenges:**
 -I am very new to Pygame, as well as applying the simple rules of Python.
-So brushing up on the doccumentation for the Pygame library as well as rewatching the chapter videos we've gone over would be helpful.
+So brushing up on the documentation for the Pygame library as well as rewatching the chapter videos we've gone over would be helpful.
--Another library that would be good to read up on might be the Pillow doccumentation.
+-Another library that would be good to read up on might be the Pillow documentation.

 ### **Outcomes:**
--*Ideal Outcome*: Ideally, (like stated before) I would like the program to be able to generate a 6 by 6 square artwork, utilizing and correctly ajusting the random 3 x 3 square mini-art as a pattern.
-Additionally, I think it would be cool if it could save it as an image on my computer.
+-*Ideal Outcome*: Ideally, (like stated before) I would like the program to be able to generate a 6 by 6 square artwork, utilizing and correctly adjusting the random 3 x 3 square mini-art as a pattern.
+Additionally, I think it would be cool if I could save it as an image on my computer.

--*Minimal Viable Outcome*: I would like to at least be able to generate a random 3x3 square artwork, and have it visable to the viewer.
+-*Minimal Viable Outcome*: I would like to at least be able to generate a random 3x3 square artwork, and have it visible to the viewer.

 ### **Milestones:**